 An imaginative and interactive attraction for all ages, it featured over 35,000 lights in a blend of traditional Chinese lantern crafts with the latest in lighting technology.

-It was always designed to be a short-term attraction with a limited lifespan.
-It finally closed its doors in autumn 2017.
+Always designed to be a short-term attraction with a limited lifespan, it finally closed its doors in autumn 2017.